-(In thousands) December 31,
+(In thousands) Decem ber 31,

-2020
+2023 2022

 Deferred tax assets:

-Deferred compensation \$ 1 ,568 \$ 637
+Deferred compensation \$ 2,452 \$ 1,673

-Intangible assets and amortization 2 2,950 3,293
+Intangible assets and amortization 6,071 3,972

-Net operating loss carry-forwards 7 7,486
+Net operating loss carry-forwards 12,158 8,364

-Accrued expenses 702 984
+Accrued expenses 804 603

-Allowance for doubtful accounts 61 40

-Credits 761 733
+Credits 1,152 916

-Common stock warrant liability

-Loan Fees 76 157
+Loan Fees 1,269 1,206

-Interest valuation 63 64

-Interest limitation 186 -
+Interest limitation 4,418 1,668

-Lease liabilities 4 4,045
+Lease liabilities 12,085 4,718

-Charitable contribution carry-forward 137 137

-Deferred revenues 1 ,287 1,408
+Deferred revenues 1,781 789

-Accrued Social Security 158 291

-Valuation allowance (9 (11,108)
+Valuation allowance (23,966) (15,191)

-9 9,519 8,725
+Other 354 144

+18,578 8,862

 Deferred tax liabilities:

-Depreciation of fixed assets (671) (1,054)
+Depreciation of fixed assets (1,777) (423)

-Amortization of indefinite-lived intangibles (4 (3,022)
+Amortization of indefinite-lived intangibles (5,621) (4,021)

-Prepaid expenses (822) (571)

-Effect of state taxes on future federal returns (1 ,024) (868)

-Right of use assets (3 (3,856)

-Other · · (49) 26

-(10 (9,345)

-,055) \$ (620)

-(- , , . (===)
+Right-of-use assets (12,033) (4,739)

+Other (831) (703)

+(20,262) (9,886)

+\$ (1,684) \$ (1,024)

-As of December 31, 2021, the Company had federal net operating loss carryforwards totaling \$14.1 million and state tax carryforwards of \$86.3 million.
-The entire federal net operating loss carryforward can be carried forward indefinitely.
-Regarding the state tax carryforwards, \$85.4 million can be carried forward 20 years and will begin to expire in 2035; the remaining amount can be carried forward indefinitely.
-The Company also has general business credits of \$0.8 million which begin to expire in 2035.
+As of December 31, 2023, the Company had federal net operating loss carryforwards totaling \$26.0 million and state tax carryforwards of \$137.0 million.
+In general, our federal tax net operating loss carryforwards can be carried forward indefinitely and our state tax carryforwards can be carried forward 20 years.
+The Company also has general business credits of \$1.2 million, which begin to expire in 2035.

-In assessing the realizability of its DTAs, the Company considered whether it is "more likely than not" that some portion or all of the DTAs will not be realized.
+In assessing the realizability of its deferred tax assets ("DTAs"), the Company considered whether it is more likely than not that some portion or all of the DTAs will not be realized.
 The ultimate realization of DTAs is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-The Company considered the scheduled reversal of existing deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-The Company evaluated both positive and negative evidence in determining the need for a valuation allowance.
-The Company continues to assess the realizability of DTAs and concluded that it has not met the "more likely than not" threshold.
-As of December 31, 2021, the Company continues to provide a valuation allowance against its DTAs that cannot be offset by existing deferred tax liabilities.
-In accordance with Accounting Standards Codification 740 ("ASC 740"), this assessment has taken into consideration the jurisdictions in which these DTAs reside.
+The Company considered all of the available positive and negative evidence when determining the need for a valuation allowance, including, but not limited to, the scheduled reversal of existing deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
+As of December 31, 2023, the Company continues to provide a valuation allowance against its DTAs that cannot be offset by existing deferred tax liabilities.
+In accordance with ASC 740, this assessment has taken into consideration the jurisdictions in which these DTAs reside.
 The valuation allowance against DTAs has no effect on the actual taxes paid or owed by the Company.
-We have recorded a valuation allowance against all of our U.S. federal and certain state DTAs as of both December 31, 2021 and December 31, 2020.
-We intend to continue maintaining a full valuation allowance on these DTAs until there is sufficient evidence to support the reversal of all or some portion of these allowances.
-However, given our current earnings and anticipated future earnings, we believe that there is a reasonable possibility that within the next 12 months, sufficient positive evidence may become available to allow us to reach a conclusion that a significant portion or all of the valuation allowance in the U.S. federal jurisdiction will no longer be needed.
-Release of the valuation allowance would result in the recognition of certain DTAs and a decrease to income tax expense for the period the release is recorded.
-However, the exact timing and amount of the valuation allowance release are subject to change on the basis of the level of profitability that we are able to actually achieve.
+In the future, if it is determined that we meet the more-likely-than-not threshold of utilizing our deferred tax assets as required under ASC 740, we may reverse some or all of our valuation allowance.
+We will continue to evaluate the need for the valuation allowance during each interim period in 2024.
+Should net income improve in the future, the valuation allowance could be reversed by the end of 2024, absent any unforeseen impact to our operations.